Select Page

 3.2 The Division of Germany

-The Berlin Crisis further solidified the division between East and West Germany.
-The crisis resulted in the establishment of the German Democratic Republic (East Germany) and the Federal Republic of Germany (West Germany).
-This division would persist until the fall of the Berlin Wall in 1989.
+The Berlin Coucr’s also sealed the rift between East and West Germany.
+As a result of the crisis German Democratic Republic (East Germany) and Federal Republic of Germany (West Germany) were set up.
+The division between them would stay until 1989, when the Berlin Wall came down.

 3.3 Symbolism and Tensions